Kuagbe123/Data_engineering_capstone_project-/README.md

 # Real-time and Historical Cryptocurrency Market Analysis and Visualization Platform for BTC/USDT using Binance Data

-#### Project Description
+## Project Overview

-**Objective:**
-The primary objective of this capstone project is to design and implement a real-time data pipeline that can process, store, and analyze data from Binance, one of the largest cryptocurrency exchanges in the world.
-The project aims to provide actionable insights through data analytics and visualization, enabling traders, analysts, and other stakeholders to make informed decisions.

-**Scope:**
-This project will cover the entire data engineering lifecycle, including data ingestion, processing, storage, and visualization.
-The pipeline will handle diverse data types, including trading data, market data, and blockchain transactions.
+This project focuses on developing a platform for real-time and historical analysis and visualization of the BTC/USDT trading pair using Binance Kline data.
+The platform aims to provide users with the ability to explore, analyze, and derive insights into market trends and patterns for BTC/USDT.

 **Components:**